pavans20/Eyetracker-Driver-Gaze-Dataset/README.md

 ET-DGaze

 ## ET-DGaze: ET-DGaze stand for Eyetracker Driver Gaze Dataset.
-This is one of the first driver gaze datasets which consists of 12000 images where annotations are given based on the eyetracker output.
-In this dataset total 40 participants took parts in the data collection which consists of 36 male and 4 female.
-In this data collection Driver windshield and dashboard area was devided into 9 parts.
+The ET-DGaze dataset is one of the pioneering driver gaze datasets where gaze annotations were derived from eye tracker outputs.
+The data was collected inside a stationary vehicle under varying lighting conditions on the driver’s face.
+The dataset comprises 12,000 labeled images from 40 participants, with the driver’s gaze classified into nine distinct zones, covering areas such as the windshield and dashboard—typical regions drivers look at during driving.

+The dataset is organized into nine folders labeled 1 to 9, each corresponding to a specific gaze zone:

+Left side window
+Left wing mirror
+Left windshield
+Rear-view mirror
+Center stack
+Forward/front windshield
+Speedometer
+Right side window
+Right wing mirror
+The ET-DGaze dataset is available for researchers for non-profit, non-commercial research purposes.
+Interested researchers can request access by emailing us at pavans20@iitk.ac.in.